Flomp/vimu/content/docs/editor/node-panel.md

+---
+title: Editor - Node Panel
+description: The Node Panel allows you to create, move and connect nodes that you need for your analysis.
+---

 # Node Panel

 The Node Panel allows you to create, move and connect nodes that you need for your analysis.